magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-install.md

 ## Overview

-This topic describes to install a third-party theme for Magento 2 store.
+This topic describes how to install a third-party theme for Magento 2 store.

-To install a theme, you need to add its code to your Magento 2 instance code base and register it in the database.
+To install a theme, you need to add its code to your Magento 2 instance code base, and register it in the database.
 There are several ways to do this, depending on the way a theme is distributed:

 - if a theme is just a set of files, for example an archive, you need to add it manually.
 - if a theme is a composer package, you need to install using composer.
 - if a theme is distributed as an extension, it can be installed using the **Web Setup Wizard** in Magento Admin.

-The following sections contain details about each installation flow.
+The following sections contain more installation about each installation flow.

 ## Prerequisites